 There are no special rules regarding minors in the DSG.
 It is also not a highly problematised issue in Austrian judicature.
 Austrian scholars have different views on a minor's capacity to give consent to the usage of personal data.
 Some are of the opinion that the consent requires a valid declaration of intention, which can only be made by a person of full legal capacity.
 They conclude that since minors do not have full legal capacity they cannot give valid consent to process their data.
 Others say that a valid consent does not require full legal capacity but only sufficient cognitive faculty and power of judgement with regard to the meaning and the consequences of the given consent, which also a "mature minor" (that is, a minor at or above the age of 14) can have.

-The DSG provides three grounds (beside consent (see Question 9)) on which processing can be justified:
+The DSG provides four grounds (beside consent (see Question 9) on which processing can be justified:

 The law explicitly states an authorisation or a duty for the processing.

 The data subject has a vital interest in the processing.

-The interest in the processing of the person processing the data or of a third party outweighs the data subject's interest in the secrecy of the data.
+The interest in the processing of the controller or of a third party outweighs the data subject's interest in the secrecy of the data.

-There is no definition of the circumstances in which the interest of the controller or a third party outweighs the data subject's interest in the secrecy of the data, but the DSG contains a list with exemplary descriptions of such circumstances and there is a wide spectrum of court rulings that can be used to interpret the provision.
+There is no definition of the circumstances in which the interest of the controller or a third party outweighs the data subject's interest in the secrecy of the data, but there is a wide spectrum of rulings which can be used to interpret the provision.

 The processing of sensitive data (see Question 3) is subject to stricter restrictions.
 In many cases, if sensitive data is processed the consent of the data subject is required.
 Only in special cases is consent not required, such as, if:

 The data has been published by the data subject.

-The identity of the data subject cannot be retraced by legal means (indirect data, see below).
+The identity of the data subject cannot be retraced by legal means (indirectly personal data, see below).